biosustain/cell-factory-design-course/_episodes/02-Genome-scale-metabolic-models.md

 ---
-title: "Genome-scale metabolic models"
+title: "2.
+Genome-scale metabolic models"
-teaching: 30 min
+teaching: 30
-exercises: 30 min
+exercises: 0
 questions:
 - How do I explore the content (metabolites, reactions, genes, ...) in a model?
 - How can I search by name and other attributes?